OFFLINE-GmbH/polymer-slideshow/README.md

-# polymer-slideshow
+# Polymer Slideshow
-Slideshow Web Component built with Polymer.js
+Simple Slideshow Web Component built with [Polymer.js](http://polymer-project.org)

+## Elements
+### polymer-slideshow
+Set the `defaultDuration` attribute to define default duration for all slides.

+### polymer-slide
+Set the `duration` attribute to overwrite the slideshows `defaultDuration`.
+If you specify a value of `0`, this slide will remain on screen forever.